AnselmeDonato/ScalWebDev-proj1/REFLECTION.md

 - When a user makes a new submission, a new database submission is created with the status 'pending', and the data of that database submission (including in particular its id in database and status) is sent back to the client.
 Upon receiving the database submission data, if the status is 'pending' the client will wait a second (arbitrary duration to avoid flooding the server with requests) and fetch again the data of the submission in database, using the database id it just received.
 A separate endpoint is used for that.
 The user does not need to refresh the page to see the results.

-- The project has both development and production configuration.
+- The project has both development and production configuration (cf `RUNNING.md` for how to run in prod mode).
 The production configuration removes the flags `--allow-read` and `--watch`, from Dockerfiles, and stores the content of the database locally in the folder `production-database-data` in order for the data to be persistent.
 It also runs astro in build mode, and set restars to `on-failure` for the services.

 - There are three Playwright tests to check the basic functionalities of the application

 - There are some performances tests done with k6, ro measure the performance of loading the assignment page and submitting assignments.
 You can find their results in the file `PERFORMANCE_TEST_RESULTS.md`

+This assignment just includes the requirements for passing.
+Besides the possible improvements already mentionned above, ameliorations of this project could also include all the requirements for passing with merits.